Kayak Adventures: All inclusive 7-Day vacations on Vancouver Island

 Looking for our 4-day Kayaking with Killer Whales trip?
 Click here.

 Imagine sea kayaking in remote waters alongside Vancouver Island where killer whales reside.
 Have the privilege of waking one morning and hearing the sounds of a mammal as beautiful, graceful, and powerful as an Orca (also known as the ‘killer whale’).
-This vacation provides you with the opportunity for kayaking with killer whales in the wild.
+This spectacular 7-day vacation package (4-days at Orca Camp combined with 3 days luxury boutique coastal resort accommodation) provides you with the unique opportunity for kayaking with killer whales in the wild.

-This spectacular 7-day, 6-night kayak adventure vacation package includes accommodation before and after at the beautiful Gowlland Harbour Boutique Resort on Quadra Island.
+Your kayak adventure vacation package includes accommodation before and after your Orca Camp adventure at the beautiful Gowlland Harbour Boutique Resort on Quadra Island.
 This allows you to enjoy your kayak holiday from beginning to end without having to worry about missing ferry or flight connections.

 Begin your trip at beautiful Gowlland Harbour Resort

 Coming from a long flight abroad or a trip up the coast?
 Upon arrival at the Gowlland Harbour Oceanfront Resort on Quadra Island BC, you are warmly welcomed and set up to stay in your own private room or if you are with a larger group in your own private guest house.

 Nestled on acres of lush coastal landscape on spectacular Quadra Island, B.C., Gowlland Harbour Resort, where guests stay prior to the boat trip up to Wildcoast’s remote Orca Camp, is a hidden gem.
 Recently featured for its outstanding cuisine in National Geographic Travel’s ’50 Places of a Lifetime: Canada this little known Discovery Islands boutique resort is a hidden paradise on the West Coast of Canada.